Last updated: July 5, 2022

-We have outlined the best budget accommodation options in the Sydney CBD.
-Affordable yet good quality hotels that don’t hurt your wallet too much.
+Where to find affordable accommodation in Sydney?
+We have listed some of the best budget accommodation options in the Sydney CBD.
+Cheap yet good quality hotels that don’t hurt your wallet.

-Staying in the Sydney CBD keeps you close to all the action and to the city’s most popular tourist attractions and landmarks.
-It also gives you great options to choose from when it comes to restaurants, shopping malls and theaters.
+Staying in the Sydney CBD keeps you close to all the action and the city’s most popular tourist attractions and landmarks.
+It also gives you great options when it comes to restaurants, shopping malls, and theaters.

-But staying overnight in and around Sydney is very expensive, especially hotels in or close to the CBD.
-But if you spend some time researching accommodation options in Sydney, you will find that there are still great budget hotels available.
+But staying overnight in Sydney is expensive, especially in hotels in or close to the CBD.
+However, if you spend a bit of time researching accommodation options, you will find that there are still great budget hotels available.

-They may not always provide the luxury we all wish for, but the below 8 budget hotels are of very decent quality, they are clean, and best of all, they are located in great locations.
+They may not always provide the luxury we wish for, but the below 8 budget hotels are of very decent quality, are clean, and are in great locations.

 Here is our list of budget places to stay in the centre of Sydney, close to all the major tourist highlights and also public transport.

-Prices generally vary from around $80 up to $220, which for Sydney standards is considered reasonably affordable.
+Prices generally vary from around $80 up to $220, which by Sydney standards is considered reasonably affordable.

-Looking for awesome hostels?
-Check out our shortlist of the best hostels in Sydney.
+Looking for affordable hostel accommodation instead?
+Check out our shortlist of some of the best hostels in Sydney.